alexcoder04/sharebox/README.md

 # sharebox

-simple server to upload and download files
+Very simple (and NOT secure) Python webserver for sharing files.
+I use it to share files with machines on the local network I cannot ssh into (windows and android devices lol).